yogeshdarji99/mesos/docs/external-containerizer.md

       required ContainerID container_id = 1;
     }

-This call is expected to return containerizer::Termination via stdout;
+This call is expected to return containerizer::Termination via stdout.

     /**
      * Information about a container termination, returned by the